bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.5.
 Administering Authority

 [The Mines Digital Services (MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is the administering authority responsible for this Governance Framework (GF).
-Program responsible for managing digital services for mines in BC. *need to add more information about who MDS is and correct link, if possible* Can consider directory if needed.
+The program responsible for managing digital services for mines in BC. *need to add more information about who MDS is and correct link, if possible* Can consider directory if needed.

 The contact information for MDS is:
 * 	**Name:** Rebecca Stevenson